MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-azure-app-service.md

 ---
-title: 'Tutorial: Deploy from GitHub to Azure App Service with Jenkins'
+title: Tutorial - Deploy from GitHub to Azure App Service using Jenkins
-description: Set up Jenkins for continuous integration (CI) from GitHub and continuous deployment (CD) to Azure App Service for Java web apps ms.topic: tutorial ms.date: 10/23/2019 ms.custom: seo-java-july2019, seo-java-august2019, seo-java-september2019
+description: Learn how to configure Jenkins for continuous integration (CI) from GitHub and continuous deployment (CD) to Azure App Service for Java web apps
+keywords: jenkins, azure, devops, app service ms.topic: tutorial ms.date: 10/23/2019
 ---

-# Tutorial: Deploy from GitHub to Azure App Service with Jenkins continuous integration and deployment
+# Tutorial: Deploy from GitHub to Azure App Service using Jenkins

 This tutorial deploys a sample Java web app from GitHub to [Azure App Service on Linux](/azure/app-service/containers/app-service-linux-intro)